-1. The IETF Administrative Oversight Committee (IAOC) desires a long-term relationship commencing on 1 May 2011 of up to four (4) years with a successful Provider.
-Accordingly, it is looking to structure a four (4) year term with contract review points at the one-year and three-year marks to evaluate the success of the service provider.
-The contract may be extended twice of one year's duration each for a possible contract term of six (6).

-2. The renewal of the Agreement at the review marks should not be presumed, as it will be based on each party's sole discretion, the needs of the IETF Community and performance under the contract.

-B. Closing Date & Submittal Requirements

-1. The proposal shall arrive not later than 5:00 P.M.
-EST Monday, March 21, 2011, in order to be considered.

-2. Proposals or unsolicited amendments to proposals arriving after the closing time and date will not be considered.

-3. A PDF version of the proposal must be submitted by email to the IAD at rpelletier@isoc.org by the closing date and time.
+- 1. The IETF Administrative Oversight Committee (IAOC) desires a long-term relationship commencing on January 1, 2018 of three (3) years with a successful Provider.
+The contract may be extended twice for extensions of up to two years each. - 2.
+The extension of the Agreement should not be presumed, as it will be based on each party's sole discretion, the needs of the IETF Community, and performance under the contract. - B. Closing Date & Submittal Requirements - 1.
+The proposal is due October 9, 2017. - 2.
+Proposals or unsolicited amendments to proposals arriving after the date will not be considered. - 3.
+A PDF version of the proposal must be submitted by email to counsel-search@ietf.org